The translation of this document is outdated.

 Information Society Services

-A service provider registered in any of the European Economic
+A service provider which is registered in any of the European

-Area Member States and in conformity with the requirements of the
+Economic Area countries and complies with the requirements of the

-regulatory enactments of the co-ordinated field of the relevant
+legal acts of the co-ordinated field of the relevant country is

-country is entitled to provide information society services in
+entitled to exercise the freedom to provide information society

 Provision and Storage of Information